particle-iot/docs/src/content/reference/device-cloud/webhooks.md

 We remind you to be a good Internet citizen and only send webhook requests to target sites that you have permission to send traffic.

+Servers must return a response within the timeout period of 20 seconds.
+A server that does not respond within the timeout period will also count as a failed request, which could result in throttling of the traffic to that server.
+This is intended to prevent further overloading and overloaded server.

 ## Examples

 ### Sending Simple Data